GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 }
 ```

-The [`random_id` Terraform plugin](https://www.terraform.io/docs/providers/random/r/id.html) allows you to create a somewhat random instance name that still complies GCP’s instance naming requirements but requires an additional plugin.
+The [`random_id` Terraform plugin](https://www.terraform.io/docs/providers/random/r/id.html) allows you to create a somewhat random instance name that still complies Google Cloud Platform’s instance naming requirements but requires an additional plugin.
 To download and install the extra plugin run `terraform init` again.

-### Validate the new GCE instance
+### Validate the new Google Cloud Engine instance
 You can now validate the work that has been done so far!
 Run `terraform plan` which will:
 * Verify the syntax of `main.tf`is correct
 * Ensure the credentials file exists (contents will not be verified until `terraform apply`)